Travel Day: UK – Toulouse

 Day 2: Aunac - Col de la Core - Subera Hut

 Starting at Aunac, you will head through the forest and contour around the hillside up the Col de la Core.
 You will trek between 6-9 hours, cover around 13km and reach up to 1500m.
 You will then finish at Subera Hut and spend the night wild camping in a meadow.
 Tents will be provided.

 Day 3: Subera Hut - Halifax Bomber Crash - Estagnous Refugé

 You'll start at Subera hut and start a challenging day into mountainous terrain.
 You'll pass the crash site of a Halifax bomber which has been left untouched in memoriam.
 You will then continue to ascend up to the Estagnous Refugé, the finishing point of your day.
 You will have covered another 11km and reached an ascent of 2382m.
-You will spend the night in dormitory style accomodation.
+You will spend the night in dormitory style accommodation.

 Day 4: Refuge Estagnous - Lac Long - Borde de Perosa

 On your final day, Spain, is nearly in sight.
 You will ascend an extremely steep path to Lac Long.
 In places there is a ferrata cableway to assist you, though no technical experience is needed.
 You'll then cross a deep gully, before an ardous slog to the peak ascent (2522m), where you will gaze into the luscious Spanish landscape, or for those who completed the trek during World War Two - freedom.
-After reaching the border, you will then be transported to Viehl, where you'll enjoy a celebration meal and have the opportunity to explore Spain.
+After reaching the border, you will then be transported to Vielha, where you'll enjoy a celebration meal and have the opportunity to explore Spain.

 Travel Day: Return to UK